Kashmir families seek bodies of 2 civilians killed in raid

-Police said the civilians died in the crossfire between government troops and the rebels, who included a Pakistani national.
+Police said the civilians died in the crossfire between government troops and the rebels.
 However, witnesses and families of the civilians said Indian troops used them as human shields during the standoff.

 Indian authorities later secretly buried the bodies in a remote northwestern village as part of a policy that started in 2020.
 Since then, authorities have buried the bodies of hundreds of suspected rebels and their alleged associates, including civilians, in unmarked graves in remote areas, denying their families proper funerals.

 The family members of the two civilians, identified as trader Mohammad Altaf Bhat and Mudassir Ahmed, a dental surgeon and real estate dealer, assembled in an area of Srinagar where several media offices are located and demanded the return of the bodies.
-They raised slogans and some of them carried leaflets that read “Stop innocent killings & atrocities” and “We want justice.”
+They shouted slogans and some carried signs reading “Stop innocent killings & atrocities” and “We want justice.”

-Saima Bhat, a relative of trader Bhat, said they had little hope of any justice.
+Saima Bhat, a relative of Bhat, said they had little hope of justice.

 “Justice is a long journey.
 We just plead right now that the bodies of our loved ones be returned,” she said.
 “At least respect the dead and allow us to give them a dignified burial.”

+The man, 24-year-old Amir Magray, whom police described as a militant, was a salesman at a shop in Srinagar, his father, Abdul Latief, said.
+Latief’s home has been protected by police guards since he killed a militant with a stone in 2005.

+“Denial of the body of my son is the reward of the fight against terrorists.
+My home is still guarded by police,” Latief was quoted by New Delhi Television as saying.
+“Tomorrow the security guards can kill me and claim that I was a militant.”

 Authorities say the policy of not returning rebels’ bodies to their families is aimed at stopping the spread of the coronavirus and to avoid potential law and order problems during funerals.
-The policy has added to widespread anti-India anger in the region and some rights groups have fiercely criticized the move, calling it a grave violation of religious rights.
+The policy has added to widespread anti-India anger in the region and some rights groups have fiercely criticized the move, calling it a violation of religious rights.

+Kashmiris for years have accused Indian troops of targeting civilians and committing abuses with impunity.
+Such allegations include staging gunfights and then saying the innocent victims were militants to claim rewards and promotions.
+Indian officials acknowledge the problem but deny abuses are part of a strategy.
+They say the allegations are mostly separatist propaganda meant to demonize troops.

-India and Pakistan claim the divided territory in its entirety.
+Both India and Pakistan claim the divided territory in its entirety.
 Rebels in the Indian-controlled portion of Kashmir have been fighting New Delhi’s rule since 1989.

 India insists the Kashmir militancy is Pakistan-sponsored terrorism.
 Pakistan denies the charge, and most Kashmiris consider it a legitimate freedom struggle.
 Tens of thousands of civilians, rebels and government forces have been killed in the conflict.